awsdocs/amazon-sqs-developer-guide/doc_source/sqs-temporary-queues.md

 ## Cleaning up queues<a name="cleaning-up-queues"></a>

-To ensure that Amazon SQS reclaims any in\-memory resources used by virtual queues, when your application no longer needs the Temporary Queue Client, it should call the `shutdown()` method\.
+To make sure that Amazon SQS reclaims any in\-memory resources used by virtual queues, when your application no longer needs the Temporary Queue Client, it should call the `shutdown()` method\.
 You can also use the `shutdown()` method of the `AmazonSQSRequester` interface\.

 The Temporary Queue Client also provides a way to eliminate orphaned host queues\.
 For each queue that receives an API call over a period of time \(by default, five minutes\), the client uses the `TagQueue` API action to tag a queue that remains in use\.